andrewmcdan/MJ-image-favorites-downloader/README.md

 sudo apt install xvfb
 ```

 The easiest way to run this application persistently is with PM2.
 [See the PM2 docs for more on how to set that up.](https://pm2.keymetrics.io/docs/usage/quick-start/) Once PM2 is set up, you can use a bash script to start the MJ Image Favorites Downloader app with all the necessary environment variables and xvfb command.
+Just save the bash script below, use PM2 to start that bash script, and then run "pm2 save" to make it persistent.

 ```bash
 #!/bin/bash